snowman-repos/book/project_managers/README.md

 - too easy for delays, harder to monitor progress towards milestones
 - nothing to show throughout, less opportunity for feedback, necessitates big-reveals -> more risk
 - can't go back and make changes, depends on exact and highly detailed specs, change requests difficult to manage
+- testing is always at the end, but usually you've run out of time by then so it's not done or otherwise rushed
+- you never know where you are in the project. based on the design phase you don't know how long development will take, based on dev you don't know testing, harder to plan time realistically

 So what's the alternative?